technoidentity/devfractal/fp.md

 5.  **Which of the following options apply to referentially transparent code:(can select multiple)**

     a.
-It can not throw an Exception
+It can throw an Exception

     b.
 It does not depend on external world like files, database, console

     c.
 It will always return the same value for the same argument

     d.
-It uses mutable state outside the function
+It mutates the state outside the function

     > answers : b, c